5argon/AndroidPlayAudio/README.md

 If you don't have a Nougat device you can uncomment them and then go change build.gradle to something lower than API 25.

 It says it would help speed up the audio, but on my Nougat device I think it is the same as before.

+## What's Missing
+The only one left that I did not test is playing audio via Open SL ES.
+But I am afraid that it would not be much different from AudioTrack.
+If anyone want to confirm this, feel free to add to this project.

+## The Bottom Line

+Even Android Nougat is still no good for applications with musical feedback.